-During the year, the Audit Committee comprised Mr Charlix Wong Shing-hei (Chairperson up to 13 October 2021), Ms Susanna Cheung Saulan (Chairperson from 14 October 2021), Mr Raistlin Lau Chun, Miss Leonia Tai Suk-yiu (up to 1 September 2021), and Mr Eugene Fung Kin-yip (from 13 September 2021).
+During the year, the Audit Committee comprised Ms Susanna Cheung Sau-lan (Chairperson), Mr Raistlin Lau Chun (up to 10 July 2022), Mr Aaron Liu Kong-cheung (from 11 July 2022) and Mr Eugene Fung Kin-yip.
 All members of the Audit Committee are non-executive Members of the Board.
-The Audit Committee has at least one member possessing "recent and relevant experience", namely, Mr Charlix Wong Shing-hei and Ms Susanna Cheung Sau-lan, who are certified public accountants and also the Director of Accounting Services of the Hong Kong Special Administrative Region Government in the respective time periods.
+The Audit Committee has at least one member possessing "recent and relevant experience", namely, Ms Susanna Cheung Sau-lan, who is a certified public accountant and also the Director of Accounting Services of the Government.

 Under its terms of reference, the Audit Committee monitors the integrity of the financial statements and any formal announcements relating to the Corporation's performance.
 The Audit Committee is responsible for monitoring the effectiveness of the external audit process and making recommendations to the Board in relation to the appointment, reappointment and remuneration of the external auditor.
-It is responsible for ensuring that an appropriate relationship between the Corporation and the external auditor is maintained, including reviewing the latter's non-audit services and fees.
+It is responsible for ensuring that an appropriate relationship between the Corporation and the external auditor is maintained, including reviewing the latter's non-audit services and fees for the Corporation.
 It also monitors the effectiveness of the Corporation's system of internal control and the processes for monitoring and evaluating the risks facing the Corporation.
 The Audit Committee reviews the effectiveness of the internal audit function, which is currently provided by the internal audit department of MTR Corporation Limited under an outsourcing arrangement, and is responsible for recommending to the Board the renewal and termination of that outsourced service function.
 The Audit Committee has undertaken to review its terms of reference at least once every three years and its effectiveness and, if appropriate, will recommend to the Board any changes required as a result of the review.

 The Audit Committee meets with Management, as well as privately with both the external and internal auditors.
-The Audit Committee's terms of reference are available from the Company Secretary and in the Corporate Governance Manual displayed on the Corporation's website, www.kcrc.com.
-In 2021 the Audit Committee discharged its responsibilities by:
+The Audit Committee's terms of reference are available from the Company Secretary and in the Corporate Governance Manual displayed on the corporate website, www.kcrc.com.
+In 2022 the Audit Committee discharged its responsibilities by:

-- (a) reviewing the Corporation's draft financial statements prior to Board approval; - (b) reviewing the external auditor's report thereon; - (c) reviewing the appropriateness of the Corporation's accounting policies; - (d) reviewing the potential impact of the generally accepted accounting principles in Hong Kong on the Corporation's financial statements; - (e) reviewing, recommending or pre-approving audit fees or non-audit fees; - reviewing the external auditor's plan for the audit of the Corporation's financial statements; and - (g) approving the annual internal audit plan and reviewing reports on the adequacy and effectiveness of system of internal control, financial reporting and risk management.
+- (a) reviewing the Corporation's draft financial statements prior to Board approval; - (b) reviewing the external auditor's report thereon; - (c) reviewing the appropriateness of the Corporation's accounting policies; - (d) reviewing the potential impact of the generally accepted accounting principles in Hong Kong on the Corporation's financial statements; - (e) reviewing, recommending or pre-approving audit fees or non-audit fees; - (f) reviewing the external auditor's plan for the audit of the Corporation's financial statements; - (g) approving the annual internal audit plan and reviewing reports on the adequacy and effectiveness of system of internal control, financial reporting and risk management.